 Furu led the team to be the first to reach human parity on the SQuAD (in Jan.
 2018) and CoQA (in Mar.
 2019) machine reading comprehension (question answering) benchmarks.
 The recent work from his team includes,

-UniLM and InfoXLM are the monolingual and multilingual pre-trained models in Project Turing (Microsoft's own family of large AI models), powering language understanding and generation tasks and scenarios across products in Microsoft.
+UniLM and InfoXLM are the monolingual/English and multilingual pre-trained models in Project Turing (Microsoft's own family of large AI models), powering language understanding and generation tasks and scenarios across products in Microsoft.

 Furu Wei was named to the first (2017) MIT Technology Review’s annual list of Innovators Under 35 China (MIT TR35 China) for contributions to natural language processing.
 2018年12月，入选中国AI英雄风云榜技术创新人物（新锐）奖。2019年10月，统一预训练语言模型与机器阅读理解的创新获选第六届世界互联网大会“世界互联网领先科技成果”。

 ... (more) | CV

 Please send me emails with your resumes (for internships or FTE positions) if you are interested in working with us on natural language understanding and generation.
 Experiences with machine (incl. but not limited to deep) learning for NLP are preferred.